Proposed residential prices

 There is no change in the way we charge residential customers.
 Customers had told us their preference was for the structure of their quarterly bill to stay the same.
 You'll continue to have fixed service charges, and you'll pay for the water you use.

-You can view the full 2025–30 price proposal when you have your say.
+You can view the full 2025–30 price proposal on the IPART website.

 Proposed water, wastewater and stormwater pricing